 So, how much does a dental exam cost?

 Here at clearhealthcosts.com, we do pricing surveys for the self-pay prices for common procedures.
-What we have found nationwide is a range from $20 to $300-plus if you ask in advance and pay cash; here’s our price list for the New York area and here’s our price list for the Los Angeles area.
+What we have found nationwide is a range from $20 to $300-plus if you ask in advance and pay cash; here’s our price list for the New York area and here’s a price list for the San Francisco area for a dental exam.

-It’s not unusual to see Groupon, livingsocial or similar coupons and other offers for dental care, especially whitening but also cleaning and other dental care.
+It’s not unusual to see Groupon, LivingSocial or similar coupons and other offers for dental care, especially whitening but also cleaning and other dental care.
+(The two companies joined forces, though they have separate Web presences.)

 The takeaway: Questions to ask